-No. While this was a concern in the past, most sites in 2022 are legit and independently regulated and audited.
+No. While this was a concern in the past, most sites are legit and independently regulated and audited.

 Beginners’ odds of winning are 70% based on luck and the rest on skill, but as you advance it is the opposite.
 So, while luck is involved, the game also requires skill to make money.